visualengineers/glyphspace/README.md

 Glyphspace is a complete rewrite of the [Glyphboard application](https://github.com/visualengineers/glyphboard), which combines dimensionality reduction with a seamless integration of glyph-based visualizations that are able to show the most relevant dimensions in a data set at one glance.

+See the running demo on Github pages: [https://visual-engineers.org/glyphspace/](https://visual-engineers.org/glyphspace/).

 ## Usage

 ... coming soon.